Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 (Keep your shoes on, though!)
 Any electronics and bags will need to go through the scanner.

-While closed food and drinks are allowed, there is no eating, drinking or gum inside the museum.
+While closed food and drinks are allowed, there is no eating, drinking, or gum inside the museum.

 Can I take photographs at the Holocaust Memorial Museum?

 Photography is now allowed inside the museum and exhibits, as long as it is done without flash and without interfering in the experience of others.
-Photographs in or around the security area, however, are prohibited.

-There is a Museum Cafe, though it is a separate building from the actual museum.
 You will have to go through security to enter the cafe building as well as to re-enter the museum.

 Please note that you cannot take food into the museum.

-The Cafe has pre-made as well as hot food, often focusing on traditional Jewish dishes.
 For groups, there is a boxed lunch option as well.
 The Museum Cafe closes at 4:30 pm (16:30).

 The USHMM is just off the National Mall, meaning it is nearby to many other attractions.
 We suggest planning your trip to take advantage of things nearby!